Interview with Marion Burger & Ilan Cohen

 When we started working on “Emperor”, we were trying to invent things completely, but it always felt a little off.
 Something being lost.
 And when we went into a bit of truth and translated it from a documentary into a poetic interpretation, it felt truthful again.

 That was the reality of what we were doing and what we were trying to convey: the links that remain, beyond language.
-The links that are still between me and my father, in our memories.
+The links that still exist between me and my father, in our memories.
 This is why in this experience we come back to his childhood, and then we discover him as a young adult, and then, a father.

 Could you tell me more about your relation with your father?
 Did making “Emperor” and thinking about it, make you closer to yourself?